Resources

 • Center for Academic Resources (CFAR) - CFAR provides study training, drop-in tutoring, and study groups for selected courses (often math, science, and business courses).
 CFAR also offers individual academic mentoring for eligible students.

-• Center for Excellence and Innovation in Teaching and Learning (CEITL) - Offers a rich collection of resources, information, and expertise to support the university's mission of enhancing student learning through the continual improvement of teaching.
+• Educational Excellence & Effectiveness (E3) / Teaching and Learning Resource Hub (formerly CEITL) - Offers a rich collection of resources, information, and expertise to support the university's mission of enhancing student learning through the continual improvement of teaching.

 • Career and Professional Success (CaPS) - The CaPS helps students identify interests, skills, and values that lead to a major and a post-UNH experience.
 They assist students with writing resumes and cover letters, finding jobs or internships, and applying to graduate school.